Samsung/tizen-docs/docs/application/dotnet/guides/sensors/device-sensors.md

 The angular positions are measured using a fixed frame reference (X~E~, Y~E~, Z~E~).

  <a name="mag_rotation"></a>
-## Geomagnetic Rotation Vector Sensor
+## Geomagnetic rotation vector sensor

-The geomagnetic rotation vector sensor is the output of a software/hardware-based sensor fusion solution which uses the accelerometer and magnetic sensors to compute the orientation of the device.
+The geomagnetic rotation vector sensor is the output of a software/hardware-based sensor fusion solution that uses the accelerometer and magnetic sensors to compute the orientation of the device.
 In this sensor, the computed orientation is free of any drift, but it is inaccurate compared to a sensor fusion solution using the gyroscope sensor.
 The geomagnetic rotation vector sensor represents the orientation of the device as a combination of an angle and an axis on which the device has rotated through a specific angle around an axis (X, Y, or Z).

 The following table lists the measurement data that the geomagnetic rotation vector sensor provides.